How to Implement Request Retries in Python

 In our example, the status code 200 means the request to https://example.com was completed.
 It's the server's way of saying, "Everything's good here, your request was a success".

-These status codes can also play a role in bot detection and indicating when access is restricted due to bot-like behavior.
+These status codes can also play a role in bot detection and indicate when access is restricted due to bot-like behavior.

 Below is a quick rundown of HTTP error codes that mainly occur due to bot detection and authentication issues.